duncansmith3/marsroverchallenge/README.md

 ```

 ## Todo
-* implement a web ui to view the results of and submit rover instructions.
+* implement a web ui to view the results of - and submit additional - rover instructions.